Bywfaru/COMP-2800-Team-BBY-07-Covid-Companion/README.md

 NOTICE: 6) You can now get started on developing our application!

 NOTICE: You will need to have access to Facebook for Developers and (more importantly) Firebase, so that you can manipulate the social media and firebase functions.

+NOTICE: To Sign into Facebook for Developers, you will have to login with this - (username : amber.ma.1232)(password: helloWorldgoodbyemOON!!).

+NOTICE: To sign into our firebase database however, you will need to request for it in an e-mail sent to us containing your gmail address, which we'll use to share it with you.
+You can send the message to our mybcit emails, or to our gmails.

+NOTICE: Our gmail addresses are: (Ricky - rickysun8008@gmail.com) (Kashish - aashma.2008@gmail.com)(Amber - agmlammy@gmail.com)(William - bywfaru@gmail.com).